What Is A Penalty Shot In Hockey?

 What percentage of penalty shots in hockey are made?

-Over the past 10 years, about 33% of the total penalty shots were successful.
+Between 2009 and 2019, about 34% of the total penalty shots were successful.
 Out of 531 attempts, 178 players were able to score on the goalie.
-Some goalies are much better at defending penalty shots than others, due to their ability to understand player dekes and moves.
+Some goalies are much better at defending penalty shots than others due to their ability to understand player dekes and moves.
 Other goalies struggle because it is much different than regulation play defending.